 I do enjoy a vacation from blogging sometimes.
 There has been no shortage of cooking, both here and in Vermont, but not so much documentation.
 Among other memorable events, I taught a bread class, cooked for 75 or so people at a charity benefit, and fed my family daily as is my wont, but just wasn’t feeling the writing about it part.
 With an average of a post every other day for six and a half years, I don’t feel bad about taking a break.
 So now, as regular content resumes—subject to an impending deadline and how well I stave off the cold that Milo caught right before his birthday, torpedoing a weekend’s worth of fun—I’ll begin lazily simply with a few shots of How I Spent My Summer Vacation.
-Keep reading I’ve Seen Fire And I’ve Seen Sauce…
+Read the Post I’ve Seen Fire And I’ve Seen Sauce

 Last weekend we went to Vermont to escape the heat and do some serious relaxing.
 We brought up a bunch of stuff from the garden and some meat from the freezer so we were well provisioned, though that did not stop us from hitting the Saturday market and getting more food.
 That evening I went to town on all the bounty, and this meal was the result.